RaphaelLight/scheduler-repo/Scheduler-Console-(Full-Code)/README.txt

 features and more has been added so this is actually the complete core program itself.

 The only feature left to be implemented is the GUI.

+Reminder: The project files may not include the "save_files" folder for some reason so you might as well add it.